greatscottgadgets/greatfet-tutorials/getting-started.md

 	time.sleep(0.2)
 ```

 That's it!
-Now that you have controlled an LED from Python, you can control
-anything from Python!
 To get started exploring the Python capabilities of
 GreatFET, you can try using the tab key to complete commands or try the
 built-in help: